The Best Lakes in Huaraz and the Hikes to Reach Them

 The Hike: Vallunaraju Climb

-To visit this high altitude lake you’ll have to climb Mt.
+To visit this high altitude lake in Huaraz, you’ll have to climb Mt.
 Vallunaraju, a 5,686-meter peak, or at least get yourself to its base camp at 4,447 m.a.s.l.
-Laguna Llaca is just one of the many spectacular views you’ll snag while climbing to this gnarly mountain’s summit and back over the course of three days.
+Laguna Llaca is just one of the many spectacular views you’ll snag while ascending and descending this gnarly mountain’ summit over the course of three days.

 The Hike: Churup Lake Hike

 Deep blue and reflecting the icy peak of Churup Mountain, Laguna Churup is a sight to see at 4,450 m.a.s.l.
 (14,600 ft.).
-The hike to it is moderately strenuous, but perfect for acclimatizing for those longer treks through the Cordillera Blanca.
+The hike to reach this pristine lake in Huaraz is moderately strenuous, but perfect for acclimatizing for those longer treks through the Cordillera Blanca.

 The Hike: Rajucolta Lake Hike